 - Defects can be prevented with adequate fermentation time and temperature and corrected with longer aging times or with krausening.

 - For the future: Always rinse your home equipment thoroughly.
 Avoid the use of flavored cleaning agents, especially on plastic equipment, which can retain the odor and pass it on to the beer.
 Also take care not to leave the beer on primary fermentation too long after fermentation is complete to prevent the breakdown of the fatty acids.

 These tips should help brewers find ways to troubleshoot beers that have taken on an unpleasant off-flavor, and hopefully produce a more enjoyable beer.

-By understanding the causes of off-flavors like band aid in beer, brewers can take steps to minimize the risks of them developing in their batches.
+By understanding the causes of off-flavors like a band-aid in beer, brewers can take steps to minimize the risks of them developing in their batches.
 Additionally, knowing how to troubleshoot beers that may have acquired this flavor can help fix the problem before it gets too far out of hand.
 With careful monitoring and attention to detail during production, brewers can help ensure that their beers are free from off-flavors and maintain consistent quality control.
-That way, consumers can enjoy only the best tasting beer all the time.
+That way, consumers can enjoy only the best-tasting beer all the time.